tacomilkshake/express-uncapitalize/README.md

     app.use(require('express-uncapitalize')());

-Placement of this middleware is important; if placed before your static middleware will redirect your requests to your static content as well:
+Where you add this this middleware to your configuration will vary what is interpreted and redirected.
+If placed before your static middleware, express-uncapitalize will redirect requests to your static content in addition to your routes:

     app.configure(function(){
         app.set('views', __dirname + '/views');